 The other option is using a medical-vocational allowance.
 Using this approach, the SSA will consider all your medical issues, restrictions, limitations, work history, skills, and educational background to decide if you are still able to work.
 Your age will come into play as you will not be able to adjust to a new kind of work as easily as you would have at a younger age.

 Individuals older than 65 applying for disability will have to meet the same listing requirements as anyone else.
 However, there are some extra considerations given for those older than 65 as well.
 As an example, an older applicant’s case must be given a thorough review.
 The claims examiner or administrative law judge must carefully review the medical records for any age-related impairments, such as decreased vision or hearing problems.
-The SSA rules also indicate that age-related impairments cannot be dismissed and must be considered as part of the application process.
+The SSA rules also indicate that age-related impairments cannot be dismissed and must be considered as part of the SSDI application.
 The length of age-related impairments must be properly considered because you must be unable to work for at least 12 months to be approved for disability benefits.

 Is There an Age Limit for Disability?